 - Disable User or Computer Settings in Group Policy Object

 - Block Inheritance and Enforcement in Group Policy Link

-- GPO Scope and Order of Precedence Processing (LSDOU)
+- GPO Scopes and Policy Processing Order (LSDOU)

 Managing GPO Scope

-If a policy setting is not applied on a client, check your GPO scope.
+If a specific policy parameter is not applied on a client, check your GPO scope.
 If you configure the setting in the Computer Configuration section, your Group Policy must be linked to an OU with computer objects.
-The same is true, if you set your parameters in the User configuration section.
+The same is true if you set your parameters in the User configuration section.

-Also make sure that the object you are trying to apply your GPO to is in the right computers or users AD container (OU).
-You can search your domain for object.
-The OU that contains your object is specified in the Object tab in the ADUC (dsa.msc) console.
+Also, make sure that the object you are trying to apply your GPO to is in the right computers or users AD container (OU).
+You can search by domain using the ADUC (

 It means that the target object must be located in the OU the policy is linked to (or in a nested AD container).